monsoonmaelstrom/book2/book2.md

 ----

 Amelia comes back with Henry shortly before eight.
-I’ve been sitting in the cafeteria for about an hour at this point, slowly picking at my bowl of oatmeal while looking for anything abnormal.
+I’ve been sitting in the cafeteria for about an hour at this point, getting more than my fair share of appraising looks from people coming in, but I’ve been magically discouraging them all from coming over to try to talk to me as I slowly pick at my bowl of oatmeal.
+Throughout the time I’ve been sitting here, I’ve continued to scan the city for anything abnormal.
 So far there’s been nothing of note.

 “Have you seen Liam anytime in the past day?”
 I ask Henry.